 Adding to North Carolina's rich life science environment, our prestigious research universities every year spawn exciting new entrepreneurial ventures, many with NCBiotech funding support.
 This infusion, bolstered by a steady influx of companies recruited from around the world, provides a constant energy that feeds into North Carolina's global life science leadership.

 G1 Therapeutics, for example, is a spin-out from the University of North Carolina at Chapel Hill.
 After a successful IPO, it is now a public company developing novel therapies that address significant unmet needs in people with various cancers.
 And Precision BioSciences, a 2006 Duke University spin-out with a unique method to target and alter DNA, is making headlines with its own anti-cancer developments.

 Vaccines, too, are being developed against a wide variety of diseases in North Carolina, including seasonal and pandemic flu, cancer, rabies and malaria.
 For example, Seqirus owns a billion-dollar biomanufacturing plant that produces the nation's first influenza vaccines using cells to avoid delays and problems associated with the traditional process of growing the vaccine components in poultry eggs.
 Similarly, Medicago is using genetically altered plants to produce novel flu vaccines and therapeutic proteins.

-Physician researchers in North Carolina, with grant help from the North Carolina Biotechnology Center, are also reporting major advances in using biotechnology capabilities to adapt animal organs for human use and even growing organs from donors’ own cells.
+Physician researchers at the Wake Forest Institute for Regenerative Medicine, with grant help from NCBiotech, are making enormous headway adapting animal organs for human use and growing human organs from donors’ own cells.

 The Triangle Global Health Consortium is a group of academic, governmental, business and nonprofit organizations working together to establish North Carolina as an international center for research, training, education, advocacy and business development dedicated to improving the health of the world’s communities.